 Here is one:

 “I had my first child in November, 1947.
-I brought him home when he was three days old and he immediately started hiccupping.
+When he was three days old, I brought him home and he immediately started hiccupping.
 I couldn’t figure out how to stop them.

 “My dad came into the kitchen and told me to put a tiny bit of sugar on the end of a spoon and give it to the baby.
 It worked!